-The internet and new technologies are a natural environment for young people, due to their constant use of digital tools.
+Internet and new technologies are natural environment for young people, due to their constant use of digital tools.
 Nevertheless, young people are not just consumers but also creators, as these new tools offer them new possibilities:

-- blogging and vlogging have become widely popular for explaining various issues to a wider audience, as well as to create communities around specific topics; - ▶ platforms such as Scratch, Code.org or micro:bit have empowered large learning communities, where young people can create Al-based games, simulations, chatbots and more.
+- blogging and vlogging have become widely popular for explaining various issues to the wider audience, as well as to create communities around specific topics; - platforms such as Scratch, Code.org or micro:bit have empowered large learning communities, where young people can create AI based games, simulations, chatbots and more.